anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ~~~~
 {: #exchangesfig_uc2_1 title="PVR acquisition exchange" artwork-align="center"}

-The Registrar-Agent SHALL trigger the pledge to create a PVR via HTTP(S) POST to the pledge endpoint at `/.well-known/brski/tpvr`.
+The Registrar-Agent triggers the pledge to create a PVR via HTTP(S) POST to the pledge endpoint at `/.well-known/brski/tpvr`.
 The request body MUST contain the JSON-based Pledge Voucher-Request Trigger (tPVR) artifact as defined in {{tpvr_artifact}}.
 In the request header, the Content-Type field MUST be set to `application/json` and the Accept field SHOULD be set to `application/voucher-jws+json` as defined in {{!I-D.ietf-anima-jws-voucher}}.